-MI SANU will host the Sixth Project Meeting Horizon 2020 of the LeTSGEPs project on June 20 and 21.
+MI SANU will host the Sixth Project Meeting Horizon 2020 of the LeTSGEPs project on June 20 and 21, 2022.
 On this occasion, an international workshop "Gender Equality in Research Performing Institutions - Strategies, Negotiating and Sustainability" will be organized for researchers in Serbia.
-The working group invested a large part of its efforts in the previous year in the preparation and organization of this event, especially because the pandemic conditions significantly hindered international cooperation.
-In particular, these activities affirm the Institute as a credible national institution which, even in complex conditions, manages to contribute to solving current problems and the progress of science and society in Serbia.
+The Working Group has put a lot of efforts in the previous year in the preparation and organization of this event, especially because the pandemic conditions significantly hindered international cooperation.
+These activities In particular affirm the Institute as a credible national institution which, even in complex conditions, manages to contribute to solving current problems and enhance the progress of science and society in Serbia.

-In addition to these activities, two international COST actions "European Network for Gender Balance in Informatics" were successfully implemented, in which prof. Dr. Silvija Gilezan, and "Guidelines for Gender Equality and to Improve Diversity" (Guidelines for Gender Equality and to Improve Diversity), which is attended by Dr. Velimir Ilic, research associate at MI SANU.
+In addition to these activities, two international COST actions were successfully implemented: "European Network for Gender Balance in Informatics" in which prof. Dr. Silvija Gilezan participates, and "Guidelines for Gender Equality and to Improve Diversity" with the participation of Dr. Velimir Ilic, research associate at MI SANU.

-During 2021, the Annual Awards of MI SANU were awarded, a total of 13 awards, of which as many as 8 were awarded female students.
+During 2021, the Annual Awards of MI SANU were awarded, a total of 13 awards, of which as many as eight were awarded to female students.
 It should be emphasized here that all the Commissions were guided primarily by scientific criteria in decision-making, and that this is an example of a good result in encouraging women to engage in science.
-In this context, we are proud to point out that MI SANU is an example for many institutions in developed countries, which have huge budgets for similar activities, unlike MI SANU.
+In this context, we are proud to point out that MI SANU is an example for many institutions in developed countries in terms of its results, even in a situation in which they have sibstantial budgets for similar activities, unlike MI SANU.

-9. Results of the research on the state of Gender Equlaity at MI SANU
+9. Results of the Research on the State of Gender Equiaity at MI SANU